Industrial Economics, Incorporated

 Workplace Sustainability

-IEc’s office is located in the Carriage building, a renovated historic building in a section of Cambridge that is accessible by multiple modes of transit, with the majority of our employees walking, biking, or taking public transportation to work.
+IEc’s office is located in the Henderson Carriage building, a renovated historic building in a section of Cambridge that is accessible by multiple modes of transit.
 To promote alternative transportation use, IEc employees can pay for certain commuting expenses on a pre-tax basis and have access to discounted Bluebikes and Zipcar memberships.
+IEc also offers on-site EV charging for employees.

-IEc also strives to reduce our environmental footprint through aggressive waste minimization and recycling measures.
-To minimize waste, IEc provides reusable dishware and kitchen towels for employees’ use, gives each new hire a reusable water bottle and tote bag, and offers employees the option of receiving electronic paystubs.
+IEc strives to reduce our environmental footprint through aggressive waste minimization and recycling measures.
+In 2024, IEc generated an estimated 1.5 tons of waste.
+To minimize waste, IEc provides reusable dishware and kitchen towels for employees’ use and gives each new hire a reusable water bottle and tote bag.
 In addition, IEc recycles paper, cardboard, plastic bags, and plastic, glass, and metal containers; composts food waste and paper towels; and works with local companies to reuse or safely recycle electronic waste from work and home.
+IEc has water bottle filling stations, including options for carbonated and flavored waters, to minimize employee use of single use beverages.
+Finally, IEc has modernized administrative process to greatly reduce paper use.

 Carbon Footprint